akdev121/RaftImplementation/README.md

 # **Raft Consensus Implementation**:rowboat:

-Consensus indicates that several servers agree on the same information, which is required for designing fault-tolerant distributed systems.
+Consensus indicates that several servers agree on the same information, which is required for designing **fault-tolerant distributed systems**.
 Consensus algorithms enable a group of computers to function as a coherent entity that can withstand the failures of some of its members.
-RAFT protocol helps in achieving consensus.
+**RAFT protocol helps in achieving consensus.

 In this project I implemented the two major task involved in RAFT algorithms
-a.
-Leader Election
+* **Leader Election
-b.
-Safe Log Replication
+* **Safe Log Replication

 ## Leader Election
-As per RAFT algorithm each node in a cluster can exist in three states, namely Leader, Candidate and Follower.
+As per RAFT algorithm each node in a cluster can exist in three states, namely **Leader, Candidate and Follower**.
 The below flow diagram explains the transition of nodes into different states.

 <p align="center">